corda/corda-docs-portal/content/en/platform/corda/5.0-beta/developing/development-tutorials/build-basic-cordapp/basic-cordapp-flows.md

 Add the `@InitiatingFlow` annotation to `CreateAndIssueAppleStampFlow`.

 This indicates that this flow is the initiating flow in an initiating and initiated flow pair.
-A `protocol` must be defined that both the initiating and initiated flow reference. // THIS DOESN'T MAKE SENSE TO ME.
-IS IT "DEFINED THAT BOTH..."
-OR "DEFINED IN BOTH"
+A `protocol` must be defined that both the initiating and initiated flow reference.

 So far your code should look like this: